robinrob/rsmithio/_posts/2018-01-12-going-freelance.md

 ## Benefits of freelancing (or contracting)
 There's a subtle distinction between 'freelancing' and 'contracting'.
 But I use 'freelancing' loosely - for me it means the freedom to take on contract jobs, whilst also being responsible for your own learning and keeping up with the technology, and the potential for making money from personal projects.
 So it's to do with independence.
-These are the benefits i've experienced so far:
+These are the benefits I've experienced so far:

 * **Independence.** The feeling of personal independence is extremely rewarding.
 * **Pay**.
 You get more pay per hour, and as long as you can minimise the gaps between jobs, this results in higher overall